Government exploring making employers pay to bring foreign farm workers to the UK

 Meanwhile, worker representative bodies and human rights organisations welcomed the proposals but thought wider reforms were needed to ensure it improved worker welfare.

-Eleanor Lyons, the government’s independent anti-slavery commissioner, called on the government to act and highlighted these workers’ increased vulnerability.
+Eleanor Lyons, the government’s independent anti-slavery commissioner, called on the government to act and highlighted the increased vulnerability of these workers.

 “We look forward to the publication of the review so we can assess the detail in full.”